 #17.
 University of California-Los Angeles: Los Angeles, California

 UCLA was founded in 1919 and was one of the earliest state universities in California.
-The UCLA School of Management was founded sixteen years later in 1935, in the midst of the Great Depression and began offering an MBA four years later, in 1939.
+The UCLA Anderson School of Management was founded sixteen years later in 1935, in the midst of the Great Depression and began offering an MBA four years later, in 1939.
 The UCLA School of Management features research organizations that conduct cutting edge business research.
 These include the Behavioral Lab; Center for Global Management; Managing Enterprises in Media, Entertainment, and Sports; and the Laurence and Lori Fink Center for Finance and Investment, among others.
 The economics department is home to the UCLA Center for Economic History and the Robert Ettinger Family Program in Macroeconomic Research.

 Academic Ranking of World Universities: #12